Yiewsley: Diversification of industry from the mid-1800s

-In 1920 the Admiralty Engineering Laboratory was operational in the south of the Yiewsley Urban District, specializing in experimental work for the Royal Navy.
-During the war the Sonic laboratory had been established in the building to develop the engineering inventions of George (Gogu) Constantinescu.
-Constantinescu had begun the development the Constantinesco-Colley Fire Control Timing Gear (C.C.
-Gear) for synchronizing machine gun fire through aircraft propellers at his laboratory at the Haddon Engineering Works in Alperton.
-His system worked by using wave pulses which were generated and transmitted from a column of fluid (90% paraffin to 10% of B.B.
-Mobiloil or P.924 (anti-freezing) oil) instead of a system of mechanical linkages which had been used in aircraft up until then.
-Once initial operational issues were overcome, the C.C.
-Gear was not only more reliable than a mechanical linkage system, but also allowed a higher rate of fire and was readily adaptable to any type of engine and airframe.
-The first working C.C. gear was successfully air-tested on a B.E.2c aircraft in August 1916 and was fitted to No.55 Squadron's DH.4's before their arrival in France on 6 March 1917.
-In the following days they were joined by Bristol Fighters of No 48 Squadron and SE5's of No 56 Squadron.
-During the period March to December 1917 a total of 6,000 C.C. gears were issued.
-From November 1917 the C.C.
-Gear was fitted to all new British-made aircraft with synchronized guns.
-Between January and October 1918, 20,000 C.C.
-Gears were delivered and it is considered to have played a significant role in achieving final air superiority over the Luftstreitkrafte.
-On 25 March 1919 Queen Mary and Queen Marie of Romania visited the Sonic laboratory.
-Constantinescu was warmly congratulated by the two queens for his work.
+In 1920 the Admiralty Engineering Laboratory was operational in the south of the Yiewsley Urban District, specialising in experimental work for the Royal Navy.
+During the war, the Sonic laboratory had been established in the building to develop the engineering inventions of George (Gogu) Constantinescu.
+He had begun the development of the Constantinesco-Colley Fire Control Timing Gear (C.C. gear) for synchronising machine gun fire through aircraft propellers at his laboratory at the Haddon Engineering Works in Alperton.
+His system worked by using wave pulses which were generated and transmitted from a column of liquid (90% paraffin to 10% B.B.
+Mobiloil or P.924 (anti-freezing) oil), instead of a system of mechanical linkages which had been used in aircraft until then.
+Once initial operational issues were overcome, the C.C. gear was not only more reliable than a mechanical linkage system, but also allowed a higher rate of fire and was readily adaptable to any type of engine and airframe.
+The first working C.C. gear was successfully air-tested on a B.E.2c aircraft in August 1916, and was fitted to No. 55 Squadron's DH.4's before their arrival in France on 6 March 1917.
+In the following days, they were joined by Bristol Fighters of No. 48 Squadron and S.E.5's of No. 56 Squadron.
+During the period March to December 1917, a total of 6000 C.C. gears were issued.
+From November 1917, the C.C. gear was fitted to all new British-made aircraft with synchronised guns.
+Between January and October 1918, 20,000 C.C. gears were delivered.
+Speaking after the end of the war Air Vice-Marshal Sir John Maitland said it had played a significant role in achieving final air superiority over the Luftstreitkräfte.
+On 25 March 1919 Queen Mary and Queen Marie of Romania visited the Sonic laboratory, where Constantinescu was warmly congratulated by the two queens for his work.